jacklul/pihole-readonly-rootfs/01 Read-only system.md

 ## Re-partitioning

-Raspbian probably auto-expanded filesystem on first boot to fill the SD card - we don't want that - shutdown the Pi (`sudo shutdown -r now`), take the SD card out and insert it into computer's card reader for repartitioning.
+System auto-expanded filesystem on first boot to fill the SD card - we don't want that - shutdown the Pi (`sudo shutdown -r now`), take the SD card out and insert it into computer's card reader for repartitioning.
 Shrink rootfs partition to reasonable size (around 4-6GB should be fine for simple projects) and create a data partition (preferably at the end of the SD card).

 This is how it looks like in case of my 16GB card: